1. At some point you will accidentally hurt your kid and you’ll feel like the worst parent ever.

 29. You will cram your entire adult life between the time your kid goes down and you go to sleep.

 “Quick!
-Turn on The Walking Dead Tell me what you think about Obamacare!
+Turn on The Walking Dead!
+Pour the wine!
+Tell me what you think about Obamacare!
 Ah, crap.
 It’s time for bed.”

 30. For a while, only you will be able to understand them, so you’ll basically become their interpreter.